vannitotaro/gpfs/README.md

 # Google Plus Follower Stats (gpfs) #

 Copyright 2012 Giovanni Totaro (http://www.ingtotaro.it)

 License: MIT (http://www.opensource.org/licenses/MIT)

 Google+: https://plus.google.com/u/0/113250814961864918365/about

 Twitter: https://twitter.com/vannitotaro

 Official gpfs source code repository: https://github.com/vannitotaro/gpfs

+## INTRO ##
+**Who Are Your Most Influential G+ Followers?**
+Probably you don't know the answer.
+Maybe you are not following back someone with 100.000 or more followers...
+BAD!

+This is a tiny dirty script that gives you a clickable list of people who have you in their circles, ordered by how many people have them in their circles in descending order... i.e. you get **your followers sorted from most to least followed one**.
+Nice, isn't it?

 ## DISCLAIMER ##
 I am not affiliated with Google and Google does not endorse this software.